 Don't separate Wills and estate planning in your mind, because an estate plan should be more than just a Will.
 For example, a Living Will is another important document that spells out your wishes for medical treatment when you can't make decisions yourself.
 Especially in difficult end-of-life scenarios, it'll help your family know exactly what you want.

 A Power of Attorney is another estate planning essential.
 It specifies who can fill your fiduciary shoes -- signing checks, deeds, official documents, etc. -- if you can't do it yourself.
 As with most Wills and estate planning, courts will appoint someone to make these decisions if you don't.
 There are also an array Trusts that can have tax benefits and give you more control over how your assets are distributed.

-To dive deeper into Wills and estate planning, check out these articles.
+To dive deeper into Wills and estate planning, check out the Estate Planning Basics.
 If you have any questions about estate planning, we're also happy to help you find a lawyer in your area who can help.

 Some situations are pretty cut and dry, making our legal forms a good option for taking care of business.
 In other cases, you might want to think about speaking with an attorney who can answer all of your questions and give you advice tailored to your situation.
 We can help you find a local lawyer in minutes. Â

 If it's your first time working with an attorney, feel free to browse the articles below to get an understanding of what to expect.
 And if you need an attorney, we can always help you find a lawyer.